Upon graduation, Bill moved out West and worked for a few years with operators such as, Lift Air International and Lamb Air, in Churchill, Manitoba.

 Chase’s responsibilities with Great Lakes Helicopter include primarily aerial application flying, with growing experience in other utility work when needed.

 Chase is currently endorsed to fly the R22, R44 and Bell 206 helicopter.
-Chase has worked with Great Lakes Helicopter for three years.
+Chase has been working with Great Lakes Helicopter since 2012.

 Stan was a long time business owner in KW when he realized his dream of becoming a helicopter pilot could actually become a reality.
 While running his business, Stan began his training as a commercial helicopter pilot with Great Lakes Helicopter in 2007.